 Then everything goes to hell.

-This series is notable for taking a basic sitch and turning it Up to Eleven
+This series enjoys taking a basic sitch, turning it Up to Eleven

-in the later stories and horrifyingly detailed description of just how close to the end the world comes.
+in the later stories, including horrifyingly detailed descriptions of just how close to the end the world comes.

 This is Kim Possible